Cardinal Gibbons wrestling wins 22nd county title; Cypress Bay places second

 “I’m proud of the team,” Cypress Bay coach Allen Held said.
 “We brought nine to the tournament, and eight made the finals: four champs, four runners-up and a fifth.
 The mindset of: it’s all practice til districts.”

-Teammate Imari Milton was second.
-Daniel Jean Charles third, Kylan Butler fourth, Jalen Johnson fourth, Shemar Barthelus fifth, Ashton Deglace fifth, Max Mondesir seventh.
+Junior teammate Imari Milton was second. junior Daniel Jean Charles third, sophomore Kylan Butler fourth, senior Jalen Johnson fourth, junior Shemar Barthelus fifth, junior Ashton Deglace fifth, freshman Max Mondesir seventh.

 Two years ago Miramar’s wrestling team consisted of just five wrestlers.
 That has changed in a big way.